mona-chen/jistflow/README.md

 It was forked from <del>Calckey</del> Firefish (itself a fork of Misskey) in mid-2023, to focus on stability, performance and usability instead of new features.</p>

 ---

+> **Note**
+> This project is **not** inactive.
+>
+> Most of our current development resources are going into the [rewrite](/iceshrimp/iceshrimp-rewrite), to further our goal of increasing stability and performance.
+>
+> This means that major changes to the JS codebase (this project), and especially to the database schema, are on hold for the time being.
+Bugs will of course still be fixed, and support is still available on the usual channels.
+>
+> Once the rewrite is finished, there will be an easy upgrade path for existing Iceshrimp instances.

+---
 - Highlighted changes:
 	- First-class Mastodon client API support
 	- Significantly improved database performance